Male music teacher instructing a music in a classroom

 Our programs qualify as an approved arts education vendor under California’s Prop 28 guidelines.

-District and Site Budgets
+District & Site Budgets

-Our partners combine Title 1, Title IVa, and school site funds
+Our partners combine Title 1, Title IVa, and school site funds to support music instruction.

-Community and Parent Support
+Community & Parent Support

 A nonprofit driven by impact: